EpistemicPolymath/PolymathicalBot/README.md

 - **!hello** - say hello to the bot!
 - **!github** - gives you the GitHub link for the bot!
+- **!polygithub** - gives a link to my personal GitHub.
+Not much here yet :P.
 - **!jak1boards** - gives you the link to Jak 1 boards on speedrun.com.
 - **!jakdiscord** - shares the Discord invite link for the Jak Speedruns Discord server.
 - **!jakdebug** - gives a link to more information about Debug Mode in the Jak Games.
 - **!hundoboards** - gives you the link to Jak 100% boards on speedrun.com.
-- **!note** - remind me of something or leave me a note that only the broadcaster can see.
+- **!note** - remind me of something or leave me a note that is stored on a .csv file.
 - **!comments** - gives you a link to a Google Form so you can privately submit comments / recommendations for the stream.
 - **!commands** - gives you a link to the GitHub ReadMe for the Bot with a list of the available commands.